Beware... [mature content]

 "Aaaah!!
 Damn it!"
 Walter cursed as he stubbed his big toe on a sharp rock cutting it open.
 Exactly what he was trying to avoid, but his impatience got the better of him.
 He sat down quickly and squeezed his bare foot with both hands trying to stem the flow of blood and ease the pain simultaneously.
 "That's all I bloody need," he said rocking back and forth.
 "Should've kept your bloody shoes on ya fucking idiot!"

 Earlier in the day, Walter had taken his ceremonial slippers off as soon as he'd been able to sit himself up and get his bearings.
 They were in tatters as if they'd been dragged across rough concrete for hours on end.
-The silky vermillion outer coating had been shorn off and the thin leather underneath was worn through on all sides.
+The silky vermilion outer coating had been shorn off and the thin, carefully-crafted leather underneath was worn through on all sides.

 He'd loved those slippers.
 They were his favorites.
 He liked to wear them when he was satisfying his urges.
 So regal.
 So divine.
 Like his robes and his rings.
 After kissing them gently, he'd tossed them into the flowing river and watched for minutes as they floated away, bobbing up and down until the water took them under.
 A fine burial, he thought, for a fine pair of shoes.